MisterFlask/PhaserCardGame/src/gamecharacters/buffs/buffs_glossary.md

 # RESOURCES NOTES
 Resources are present in each combat.
 In general, resources can be either gained or used as a scaler by a card but never both.
 (Damage, block, and magic numbers are the types of resource scaling.)
-"Relevant classes" refers to classes that can gain the resource from cards, but any class can use any resource as a scaler (though most scalers should actually be related to the class.)
+"Relevant classes" refers to classes that can gain the resource from cards, but any class can use any resource as a scaler.

 # TYPES OF RESOURCES

-## powder
+## Blood (Powder)
- at the start of turn, if you have 2 powder, decrease it by 2 and a random ally gains 2 strength.
+At the start of turn, if you have 2 Blood, decrease it by 2 and a random ally gains 2 strength.
 RELEVANT CLASS: Blackhand, Archon

-## iron
+## Mettle (Iron)
- at beginning of turn, gain 1 block for each iron value. decreases by 1 at end of turn.
+At beginning of turn, gain 1 block for each Mettle value.
+Decreases by 1 at end of turn.
 RELEVANT CLASS: Blackhand, Archon

-## pages
+## Ashes (Pages)
-if you obtain 4 pages in a combat, gain an additional card reward option. if you gain 10, get 2 instead.
+If you obtain 4 Ashes in a combat, gain an additional card reward option.
+If you gain 10, get 2 instead.
 RELEVANT CLASS: Cog, Diabolist

-## ice
+## Pluck
- grant 1 stress block at beginning of turn for each 1 ice value.
+Grants additional effects to certain cards based on Pluck value.
-RELEVANT CLASS:  Archon, Diabolist
+RELEVANT CLASS: Scavenger, Diabolist

-## fog
+## Smog
- if you have more than 4 fog at the beginning of turn, gain sneak attack to your hand and decrease fog by 4. [replays next card played by a character].
+At the start of turn, if you have more than 4 Smog, gain a special effect defined by the character.
 RELEVANT CLASS: Scavenger, Cog

-## venture
+## Venture
- at end of combat, gain a loot reward option for each 2 venture value. [this is distinct from ordinary card rewards].
-RELEVANT CLASS:  Scavenger.
+At end of combat, gain a loot reward option for each 2 Venture value.
+[This is distinct from ordinary card rewards] RELEVANT CLASS: Scavenger

 # CARD KEYWORDED MECHANICS